As a group we define good citizenship, including the classic Roman concept of civic virtue (putting the common good above individual need).

 find a lesson

-Students use journaling or role-playing to reflect on the benefits to the community of truthfulness and straightforward actions.
+Learners may use either journaling or role-playing to reflect on the benefits to the community of truthfulness and straightforward actions.
 They analyze traits and actions of someone who has built a "good reputation."

 Unit: Forced to Flee and Find a New Home

 This lesson focuses on the language of human rights.
 Learners examine the Universal Declaration of Human Rights and analyze the rights from a personal perspective.
 They discuss how well they perceive that the rights are enforced.

 Teens identify their roles and personal values, and analyze how their personal values and beliefs developed in connection to their community's values and beliefs.
 They discuss what decisions they can make through generosity and voice for the common good.

 A Dr. Seuss story tells about two groups of characters who have no self-respect or respect for others.
 They analyze the effects of lack of respect and identify ways to demonstrate respect in real-life situations.